0

 Sweet peas make the perfect cut flower to grow from seed

 Even if you are not an experienced gardener, you will have no trouble growing these beautiful, sweet-scented flowers.
 The sweet peas seeds are large enough to handle and germinate pretty easily.
+If you are an experienced grower and are looking to learn about Sweet Pea Cultivation for Flower Farmers, learn from Jessica of Sierra Flower farms.

 Sweet peas come in a large variety of colors, making them perfect to pair with other flowers for early-season bouquets from your cut flower garden.
 You can choose from the standard size, which will grow to about 6 ft, or you can pick bush varieties.